bO-05/health-translate-mini/README.md

     *   Real-time, two-way translated messaging between users.
     *   In-chat language preferences: select your speaking language and the language you want incoming messages translated to.
     *   Integrated Speech-to-Text (STT) and Text-to-Speech (TTS) within the chat interface.
-*   ↔️ **Language Selection:** Allows users to select source and target languages from a predefined list (for main translation and as defaults for chat).
+*   ↔️ **Language Selection:** Allows users to select source and target languages from a predefined list (for main translation and as defaults for chat), centralized in `lib/constants.ts`.
 *   🔄 **Swap Languages:** Quickly interchange source and target language selections (for main translation).
 *   📋 **Transcript Display:** Shows source and translated text in clear, readable panes (for main translation).
 *   ✂️ **Copy to Clipboard:** Easily copy transcripts and room codes with visual feedback.
 *   🎨 **Responsive UI:** Clean and intuitive interface that adapts to different screen sizes.
 *   🔒 **API Security:** API keys managed via server-side environment variables.
-*   ✔️ **Input Validation:** Checks for supported languages and required inputs in API routes.
+*   ✔️ **Input Validation:** Checks for supported languages (from `lib/constants.ts`) and required inputs in API routes.
 *   ⚙️ **Robust Frontend Logic:** Improved reliability for translation requests (AbortController) and UI state management.
+URI-encoded SSE parameters and guarded JSON parsing for SSE messages.

 ## Environment Setup